Get Answers to Your Questions About Our Clinic

 Medical Services and Medications

-We think of our business model as an alternative to managed care medicine; both providers practice traditional medicine with a holistic view and an open mind to alternative therapies.
+We think of our business model as an alternative to managed care medicine; Our provider practices traditional medicine with a holistic view and an open mind to alternative therapies.
 However, we are generally very conservative with the ordering of tests and medications.

 Absolutely!
 We love little tikes of all sizes.
 We can provide all standard childhood health care services, including yearly physicals, acute care (sore throats), and chronic disease management (asthma, allergies, etc.).
 We are NOT currently giving childhood vaccinations but can review records and send you elsewhere for completion.